mahaba254002/Search_Algorithms/Readme.md

 - It is an efficient algorithm for finding an item from a *sorted list* of items.
 -  It follows the principle of divide and conquer, reducing the search space by half with each comparison.
 - It is significantly faster than Linear Search for *large dataset* because it eliminates half of the remaining elements in each step
+- Has logarithmic time complexity *O(logn)* due to halving of the search interva

     ### How it Works
     - It works by repeatedly dividing in half the portion of the list that could contain the item, until you've narrowed down the possible locations to just one.